Efficient Reinforcement Learning with Impaired Observability: Learning to Act with Delayed and Missing State Observations: Omitted proofs in Section

-\end{lemma} \begin{proof} In the proof, we omit subscript ``aug'' for simplicity.
+\end{lemma} \begin{proof}[Proof of Lemma~\ref{lemma:optimism_missing}] In the proof, we omit subscripts ``aug'' for simplicity.
 We use backward induction on time $h$ again.
-The base case of $H+1$ holds immediately due to the initial value of $\Vaug{H+1}$.
-Suppose at time $h+1$, the assertion holds.
-Then for time $h$, if $\Qaug{h} = H$, the assertion holds trivially.
+The base case of $H+1$ holds immediately due to the initial value of $V_{H+1}$.
+Suppose the assertion holds at time $h+1$.
+Then for time $h$, if $Q_h = H$, the assertion holds trivially.
 Otherwise, we have

-We lower bound $(A)$ and $(B)$ separately.
+We lower bound terms $(A)$ and $(B)$ separately.
 For term $(A)$, we have